Automattic/mcp-server-gravatar/TEST_SUITES.md

 ## CI Integration

-The BuildKite CI pipeline runs all test suites in parallel to provide faster feedback:
+The BuildKite CI pipeline runs all tests together.
+The test suites are not run separately.

-- Unit tests, integration tests, and end-to-end tests run in parallel
-- Test coverage is generated after all tests have completed
-- Each test suite reports its status to GitHub

 ## Best Practices